alex-haozheng/497-gdrive/tag/README.md

 }
 ```
 - HTTP Status Codes:
-    - 200: OK
+    - 200: { message: "Deleted tag from doc" }
-    - 400: DOCUMENT DOES NOT HAVE THAT TAG
+    - 400: { message: 'BAD REQUEST' }
-    - 404: TAG NOT FOUND
+    - 404: { message: 'Tag does not exist in tags db' }
-    - 500: INTERNAL SERVER ERROR
+    - 500: { message: 'INTERNAL SERVER ERROR' }

 # How to run service:

 ### **Step 1: Prerequisites**